 This policy is not intended to and should not be interpreted to interfere with legitimate free speech rights of any individual.
-However, the District reserves the right and responsibility to maintain a safe environment for students, conducive to learning and other legitimate objectives of the school program.
+However, Arvon Township School reserves the right and responsibility to maintain a safe environment for students, conducive to learning and other legitimate objectives of the school program.